Solving non-linear integral equations for laser pulse retrieval with Newton's method

-whenever close to a bifurcation point and also, if the momentary distance to the target trace $\lVert \Delta C(s) \rVert = \lVert F(s) - C_1 \rVert$ (residual of the full system (\ref{eq:FXC})) increases.
-Then, we create a new randomly reduce system, using the intermediate solution $X(s_b)$ as an initial iterate for the corresponding new homotopy beginning at $s=0$.
+whenever close to a singular point or if the residual of the full system (\ref{eq:FXC}) $\lVert \Delta C(s) \rVert = \lVert F(s) - C_1 \rVert$ increases, also called momentary distance to the target trace.
+For the new randomly reduce system we use the intermediate solution $X(s_b)$ as an initial iterate for the corresponding new homotopy beginning at $s=0$.
 In this manner, we get a collection of path segments $\{ s_{b_i} \}_{i=1,\dots}$ where $S=s_{b_1} + s_{b_2} + \dots$ is the total continuation time, see Fig. \ref{fig:pathtracker} (top left, colored segments), with decreasing $\lVert \Delta C(S) \rVert$ (top right, colored).